 It need not be aesthetically pleasing, your product may not be extremely user friendly, it may be really sparse — and all that is fine, as long it solves a burning problem well.

-Some people really struggle at doing this as they get very attached to the solution and not the problem.
+Some people really struggle with doing this as they get very attached to the solution and not the problem.
 They think that removing any one single feature will make the whole product unusable and will lose its magic.
-This is true for a few features, not all.
+This is true for a few features, but not all.
 Choose wisely.

 Most of the changes will be made after your target audience has started using your product.

-So, it’s important that your product is robust enough to withstand major changes, keeping user experience unchanged.
+So, your product must be robust enough to withstand major changes, keeping user experience unchanged.

 It’s always a good idea to keep this in mind from the first time you have made the product roadmap, to be mindful and open to new ideas when users are not as happy with your product as you had hoped.
 It’s important to accept this feedback and improve on it.
 As they say “Change is the only constant”.